4179e1/markdown-cv/index.md

 ## Specialization

-10 years of development experience on Linux,
+Years of development experience on Linux,

 also have rich experience in Site Reliability Engineering.